bongiozzo/musica_mustdie/output/band_salem.md

 # Salem

-Дискография
-"Creating Our Sins" 1992, Death Doom
-"Kaddish (a prayer for the dead)" 1994, Death Doom
-"A Moment Of Silence" 1998, Death Doom
-"Collective Demise" 2002, Death Doom
-"Live Demise (DVD)" 2004, Death Doom
-"Strings Attached" 2005, Death Doom
-"Necessary Evil" 2007, Death Doom
+## Дискография

+### "Creating Our Sins" 1992, Death Doom

+Masquerade in...
+Creating our sins
+Old wounds
+Millions Slaughtered
+Children don't fight
+Execution
+Necromancy
+Fields of death
+Voices from hell
+Fucking maniac
+Old wounds
+Emotional demants
+Slow death
+Children don't fight
+Fields of death

+### "Kaddish (a prayer for the dead)" 1994, Death Doom

+The fading
+Above the ground
+Eyes to match a soul
+Kaddish
+Fear of the future
+Dying Embers
+Desert Prayer
+The edge of the void
+Ha'ayara Bo'eret
+The one that no one...

+### "A Moment Of Silence" 1998, Death Doom

+A moment of silence
+Winter's tear
+Hour Glass
+Flames
+Set the controls for the...
+Another dimension
+The Worst To Come
+An unwanted guest
+Symbiosis
+Eyes to match a soul
+Who will comfort me now

+### "Collective Demise" 2002, Death Doom

+1. Broken yet united
+2. Coming end of reason
+3. Slave
+4. Act of terror
+5. Act of war
+6. Collective demise
+7. Dead Eyes
+8. Feed on your grief
+9. Decadence in solitude
+10. Recall
+11. Al taster
+12. Inhuman greed

+Zeev Tananboim - Vocals
+Lior Mizrachi - Guitar
+Michael Goldstein - Bass
+Nir Gutraiman - Guitar
+Nir Nakav - Drums

+Produced by the band and recorded in D.B.
+Studios (Drums, Bass, and Guitars) and Noise Studios (Vocals and mix) in Israel

+### "Live Demise (DVD)" 2004, Death Doom

+1 Act of Terror
+2 Act of War
+3 Collective Demise
+4 Decadence in Solitude
+5 Eyes to Match a Soul
+6 Flames
+7 F***ing Maniac
+8 Symbiosis
+9 Edge of the Void
+10 A Moment of Silence
+11 Creating our Sins
+12 Execution
+13 Al Taster
+14 Broken yet United
+15 Children Don’t Fight
+Promo Videos
+1 Act of War
+2 Al Taster
+3 Broken yet United
+4 Fear of the Future
+5 Ha'ayara Bo'eret
+6 Masquerade in...
+7 Slave

+Produced - Masterdisk
+Directed - Nir Nakav
+Animation - Moshe Freed
+Artwork & Design - Nir Gutraima

+### "Strings Attached" 2005, Death Doom

+1. A Moment of Silence
+2. Anno Domini (new song)
+3. Coming End of Reason
+4. Dying Embers
+5. Winter's Tear
+6. Ha'ayara Bo'eret
+7. Eyes to Match a Soul
+8. Slave (string version)
+9. Old Wounds
+10. Hourglass
+11. The Fading
+12. Recall
+13. Old Wounds (guest vocalists version)
+14. The 2nd Coming (an alternate take on "Coming End of Reason")

+### "Necessary Evil" 2007, Death Doom

+1. Blood
+2. Amona
+3. Idol Worship
+4. Mindless
+5. Hypatia
+6. Strife
+7. Resentment
+8. Making a Difference
+9. More Blood
+10. Once Upon a Lifetime part I
+11. Once Upon a Lifetime part II
+12. Once Upon a Lifetime part III
+13. Once Upon a Lifetime part IV
+14. Once Upon a Lifetime part V

+Michael Goldstein - Bass
+Nir Gutraiman - Guitar (Lehavoth)
+Lior Mizrahi - Guitar
+Nir Nakav - Drums (Nail Within)
+Ze'ev Tananboim - Vocals

 ## Отношения с другими группами